Daily Market Summary for Friday, April 21st:

 Livestock Auction - Smithfield NC...

-Compared to last week, slaughter cattle mostly steady.
-Feeder bulls and steers steady with heifers 2.00 to 3.00 higher.
-Good demand with active buyer activity.
-Moderate offerings with quality of cattle average.
+Compared to last week, slaughter cattle were mostly steady.
+Feeder steers were mostly steady; bulls and heifers were 3.00 to 4.00 higher.
+Moderate demand, buyer activity and offerings.

 Updated daily Monday thru Friday around 4:00 PM CST